×

 Are healthcare and health insurance expensive in Ecuador?

 " We got private insurance during pandemic because the hospitals were full and one family member (Ecuadorian citizen) had to go to the hospital but there was no room.
 Ended up in a private clinic for 10 days at $1000 per day.
 You need to assess your risks.
 We got $30k private insurance each for $100 per month.
 Family member was young and healthy 30s but imagine if he had to be there for a month.
 Normal hospital bills are not bad, but with covid.
 I think the private clinics can charge what they want.
-Your visa requires medical insurance," said an expat in Ecuador.
+Your visa requires medical insurance," commented one expat living in Ecuador.

 "I relocated to Ecuador April 2022.
 On May 2nd 2022 I woke up with slight left hand arm pain.
 As the day progresses I became nauseated and dizzy.
 On the 3rd of May I had a buddy take me to a local clinic.
 They were impressive and within an hour diagnosed me with onset of heart issue and suggested I see cardiologist.
 Being as I was here only 3 weeks in Ecuador I personally decided to return to Houston Texas immediately and flew back.
 On the 4th of May I was admitted to Memorial Herman Hospital Woodlands Texas.
 I received a Quintuple Bypass (CABG) Graft the following day.
 I recuperated 7 weeks and returned to Ecuador.
 I fly back to Houston every 6 months and see my Cardiologist for exams and stress test.
 I've talked to expats who've had good results from Cardiologist in Ecuador and one even had a double bypass surgery in private hospital and is quite happy.
 I personally carry no private insurance.
 I'm okay with their health personal they diagnosed my health issues very impressively.
 Would I go through major health surgery in Ecuador.
 No. Not unless it was life threatening.
-But that's just me. ," wrote one expat.
+But that's just me. ," commented one expat who moved to Ecuador.

 View More Answers